RamesesLabs/roco-bootstrap-theme-webpack/README.md

-# Bootstrap 4 Starter Pack (BETA 4.0.0)
+# Bootstrap 4 Webpack Starter Pack

 Latest version of Bootstrap 4!
-Automation with Gulp and support for sass!
+Automation with Webpack and support for sass!

 ### Version

-2.0.0
+1.0.0

 ## Install Dependencies